 - If you are going generally for long-range shooting, a high-powered fixed scope with 24x, 36x, or 40x will be more cost-effective than using a variable scope.

-Consider Your Environmental Conditions And Check How Solid The Scope Feels:
+Consider Environmental Conditions & Check How Solid The Scope Feels

 The scope needs to be at least fog-proof otherwise you could not utilize it properly in every situation.
 If your scope is not sturdy enough to hold up in extreme events, there is no benefit of having outstanding features.